runtypes/runtypes/README.md

 ## Type guards

-In addition to providing a coercion method, runtypes can be used as [type guards](https://basarat.gitbooks.io/typescript/content/docs/types/typeGuard.html):
+In addition to providing a `check` method, runtypes can be used as [type guards](https://basarat.gitbooks.io/typescript/content/docs/types/typeGuard.html):

 ```ts
 function disembark(obj: {}) {